SJ23 Tech Tip B01, ((UPDATED 2024-11-03) Bob Schimmel, Paul Bailey, Mike Hancock, Mark Ludlow,

 SEIZED IN THE UP POSITION - The only good thing you can say about a board seized in the up position is that the boat can still be retrieved on the trailer.
 Seized in the up position is the most difficult one to release.
 Some people have been able to push it down with a rod through the table pedestal.
 The rod has to be 41" long and no more than 7/16" thick so it can't jam inside the 1/2" wide slot.
 Once the rod is inside the pedestal, gently prod around till you feel the stick on the back of the centerboard.
 If the end of the rod is notched it can stay centered on the board.
 You will have about 7" of rod sticking up from the top of the pedestal, leaving enough swing room to tap or pound on it.
 Leave about 3" of slack on the lift cable so the board doesn't slam down when it comes free.
 60 pounds of free swinging steel plate could damage the front end of the slot!
 Position the rod as far aft as possible and tap on it with a small sledge hammer.
 Light taps first until you get the feel of it or the board starts to move.
 The board will hopefully drop the 3" so you can release another 3" of slack and repeat the process till you run out of rod.
 Stop pounding when the top of the rod is close to the top of the pedestal.
 Not a lot of point in driving the rod out of sight down the pedestal!
 This technique worked for Panache's board jammed by weeds and for several other boards seized by fresh marine growth.
 Not sure if it will work for a heavily jammed or corroded board.

 Another time Panache's board was jammed about 300 down due to the SS lift cable that slipped between the board and the inside of the slot.
 This happened when the boat slid over a shallow sand bank that pushed the centerboard up.
 Pounding with a rod didn't release the board so I dove under the boat but couldn't push the blade down with my back braced against the bottom of the keel.
-(What a weird feeling that is under the boat).
+(What a weird feeling that is looking up at the bottom of the boat).
 In desperation I used a three foot long (4x4)" as a lever to pry the board down against the bottom of the keel.
 It took three attempts, moving the (4x4)" forward a bit each time, till it sprung free.
 Obviously the leverage of the (4x4)" can push a lot harder than a direct push using my body.
 Pry small angles at a time to prevent bending the board.

 ON LAND - However, if the board is stuck hard (calcium) you might be wiser to repair the job on land so as not to damage the hull.
 Once on land try removing the marine growth with one of the following ideas, wearing goggles and or gloves: